csmccue/display-a-list-practice/README.md

 1. Goal: render 4 separate lists of things to the same index.html file.
 Minimally,
     *   one list should be a list of string, (grocery list)
     *   one should be a list of simple objects, (ships)
-    *   one should be a list of objects where one property is a nested object, (no idae)
+    *   one should be a list of objects where one property is a nested object, (countries)
-    *   and one should be a list of objects where one property is an array. (no idea)
+    *   and one should be a list of objects where one property is an array. (rappers)
     *   A a stretch goal, feel free to make all of them arrays of deep objects (with array and nested object properties).
 2. Start with the [list practice template repo](https://github.com/alchemycodelab/display-a-list-practice).
 3. Repeat the following process 4 times, with 4 different domains, all in the same template: